Lori Berenson: Release

 On August 18, 2010, the appeals court annulled Berenson's parole and returned her to prison while technical aspects of the parole were considered.
 On November 5, a Peruvian judge ordered that she be released from prison.
 On November 8, she was again released on parole, still required to remain in Peru until her sentence ended.
 In January 2011, an appeals court rejected a prosecutor's attempt to revoke her parole.
 Berenson and her attorney told reporters that the ruling was final and could not be appealed by prosecutors, ending eight months of legal uncertainty.

-Constitutional law expert Mario Amoretti, while agreeing that the ruling should be final, remarked that the state conceivably could file a challenge, claiming some constitutional violation, but he said he didn't see grounds for such an appeal.
+Constitutional law expert Mario Amoretti, while agreeing that the ruling should be final, remarked that the state conceivably could file a challenge, claiming some constitutional violation, but he said he did not see grounds for such an appeal.
 Berenson was required to remain in Peru on supervised parole until her 20-year sentence ended in 2015, unless the sentence was commuted by the President.
 When he was President, Alan García said he would consider a commutation only after the legal case had run its course.

 In December 2011, a Peruvian court issued Berenson a three-week travel permit to visit her family in New York City.
 Authorities at the airport initially blocked her leaving, prompting fresh calls from her lawyer for Peruvian authorities to respect the decision of the Peruvian judiciary.
 She finally arrived on December 20.
 After spending Christmas and New Year's Day visiting her parents in New York, she returned to Lima, Peru on January 6, 2012.
 She remained on parole until the completion of her 20-year sentence on November 29, 2015, whereupon she was permitted to leave Peru permanently.

 At midnight on December 2, 2015, Berenson left Lima on a flight to New York.

+In popular culture

+The 2021 novel The Gringa by American author Andrew Foster Altschul is based on Berenson.